4minutes-chung/house-prices-ames/README.md

 # Housing Prices — Model Comparison (Ames, Iowa)
+The notebook presented results and codes, while the analysis notes includes my findings and interpretations.
 ## Overview
 This project benchmarks linear, regularized, and tree-based models for predicting residential house prices using the Ames Housing dataset, focused on **model comparison and evaluation**.